dustinpfister/blog_posts/_posts/threejs-vector3-clamp.md

 ## 2 - Wrapping rather than clamping a vector3 object

 There is clamping a vector3 object to a box like space, but then there is also the other general way of dealing with boundaries which is to wrap them back ground.
 I have wrote a [whole other blog post on the subject of wrapping](/2022/09/02/threejs-vector3-wrap/) rather than clamping vector3 objects.
-However for this post I still think I should write about a few examples of this also.
+It would be best to read that post on the subject when it comes to this as the demos I have in this section might not really do the subject justice.
+There are a number of ways to go about doing this sort of thing which is very much the case, I am just covering a few ways of doing so here.
+The main thing or concern with this is how the modulo operator works in core javaScript when dealing with negative numbers.

 ### 2.1 - Basic wrap single number demo